bot-app/trading/docs/installation.md

 This page explains how to prepare your environment for running the bot.

-The freqtrade documentation describes various ways to install freqtrade
+The trading documentation describes various ways to install trading

 * [Docker images](docker_quickstart.md) (separate page)
 * [Script Installation](#script-installation)
 * [Manual Installation](#manual-installation)
 * [Installation with Conda](#installation-with-conda)

-Please consider using the prebuilt [docker images](docker_quickstart.md) to get started quickly while evaluating how freqtrade works.
+Please consider using the prebuilt [docker images](docker_quickstart.md) to get started quickly while evaluating how trading works.

 ------